CH EPR FHIR (R4)

 subject_organization_id O/O urn:oasis:names:tc:xspa:1.0:subject:organization-id The OID of the user’s organization in URN notation.

-subject_role O/R urn:oasis:names:tc:xacml:2.0:subject:role Code indicating the user role.
-In the Swiss EPR the value SHALL be taken from the EPR Role Code Value Set.
+subject_role O/R urn:oasis:names:tc:xacml:2.0:subject:role Code indicating the user role from the EPR Role Code Value Set.

-purpose_of_use O/R urn:oasis:names:tc:xspa:1.0:subject:purposeofuse Code indicating the purpose of use.
-In the Swiss EPR the value SHALL be taken from the EPR Purpose Of Use Value Set.
+purpose_of_use O/R urn:oasis:names:tc:xspa:1.0:subject:purposeofuse Code indicating the purpose of use from the EPR Purpose Of Use Value Set.

-home_community_id O/R urn:ihe:iti:xca:2010:homeCommunityId The user’s home community identifier where the request originated.
-Its value should be an OID in URN notation.
+home_community_id O/R urn:ihe:iti:xca:2010:homeCommunityId OID of the user’s home community in URN notation.

 person_id O/R urn:oasis:names:tc:xacml:2.0:resource:resource-id SHALL be the EPR-SPID of the patients EPR.